Ahmed Esat

 Ahmed Esat (born 1 September 1956) is a Zimbabwean former cricket umpire.
-He stood in eleven ODI games between 1995 and 2002.
+He only officiated in eleven One Day Internationals between 1995 and 2002.
 He became chairman of the Matabeleland Cricket Association in 2002, and served until resigning in December 2005, after which he was replaced by Ethan Dube.
-He also served on the board of the Zimbabwe Cricket Union.
+Esat also served on the board of the Zimbabwe Cricket Union.